Raidah-Mahdiat/Raidah-Portfolio/README.md

 .
 ├── index.html
 ├── style.css
-├── Raidah Mahdiat.pdf.pdf
+├── Raidah Mahdiat.pdf
-└── static/
+├── amazon-clone.png
+├── etsy-clone.png
-	└── img/
+└── helping-hand.png
-		├── Amazon Clone using HTML, CSS.png
-		├── Etsy Clone Using HTML, CSS.png
-		└── Helping Hand - A Free Online Mental Healthy Resource Hub using HTML, CSS, and Javascript.png
 ```

-The project links currently use placeholder `#` destinations for live demos and source code until those URLs are added.

 Then open [http://localhost:8000](http://localhost:8000) in a browser.
-The **View Resume** link opens `Raidah Mahdiat.pdf.pdf` in a new tab.
+The **View Resume** link opens `Raidah Mahdiat.pdf` in a new tab.